Indoor Air Quality

 The BAMA/FEA Indoor Air Model is a simple yet powerful tool independently validated by experts from BRE (UK) actively involved in writing international standards for the measurement and control of indoor air pollutants.
 They concluded that the Model "can be used to predict the concentration of aerosol components within a room following a suitable time interval after spraying".

-The tool can rapidly generate predicted concentrations for a wide range of aerosol products and is available free of charge on BAMA website.
+The tool can rapidly generate predicted concentrations for a wide range of aerosol products and is available on BAMA website.

-The Institute for Health and Consumer Protection (IHCP) of the Joint Research Centre (JRC) welcomed the BAMA/FEA Indoor Air Model and will consider including it in the GlobalExpoFrame System (GExFrame), a user-friendly web-based software system that houses scientific data and models, particularly those relevant to estimating consumer products' exposures to chemicals.
+The Joint Research Centre (JRC) welcomed the BAMA/FEA Indoor Air Model and could consider including it in the GlobalExpoFrame System (GExFrame), a user-friendly web-based software system that houses scientific data and models, particularly those relevant to estimating consumer products’ exposures to chemicals.